-Water pH is one of the important factors that determine water quality and safety and is simply a measure of acidity or alkalinity.
-Imagine a scale that runs from 0 to 14.
-The middle is 7, and that’s neutral.
+Water pH is one of the most important factors determining water quality and safety and is simply a measure of acidity or alkalinity.
+Imagine a scale that runs from 0 to 14, the middle is 7, and that’s neutral.

-Why is it Important to Talk About Water’s pH?
+Why Is It Important To Talk About Water’s pH?

 Understanding Your Body’s Delicate pH Balance